census-instrumentation/opencensus-python/README.rst

    :target: https://python-compatibility-tools.appspot.com/one_badge_target?package=git%2Bgit%3A//github.com/census-instrumentation/opencensus-python.git

 `OpenCensus`_ for Python.
 OpenCensus provides a framework to measure a server's resource usage and collect performance stats.
-This repository contains Python related utilities and supporting software needed by OpenCensus.
+This repositoryasdasd contains Python related utilities and supporting software needed by OpenCensus.